 Obtaining Medical Records

-Patients may inspect, obtain copies of, or have copies of their medical records sent to another health care provider.
+Patients may inspect, obtain copies of, or have copies of their medical records sent to another health care provider or other individual.

-Methodist Health System Hospitals and Clinics are required under state and federal laws to obtain a complete and properly executed Authorization for Release of Medical Information form before they may provide a copy of a patient’s records to anyone.
+Methodist Health System Hospitals and Clinics are required under state and federal laws to obtain a complete and properly executed Release of Medical Information form before they may provide a copy of a patient’s records to anyone.
 In the event the patient is unable to execute the authorization, the patient’s legal representative may authorize the release of information.

 Requesting a copy or inspecting your medical records

-To obtain medical records from any Methodist facility, please download and print the following medical records request form(s):
+To obtain medical records from Methodist Physicians Clinic Regency, please download and print the following medical records request form(s):